You’ve got questions. We’ve got answers.

 The Dill Pickle Food Co-op is located in Logan Square and the Sugar Beet Food Co-op is operating in Oak Park.
 And there are others, like us, in development.
-Consistent with international co-op principles, we support other co-ops every chance we get, and we are part of the Chicagoland Food Co-op Coalition.
+Consistent with international co-op principles, we support other co-ops every chance we get.

 Chicago Market is driven by a vision of constructing an alternative to the traditional, corporate-driven food supply chain.
 Because of the current state of our food economy, this bold vision immediately presents numerous dilemmas.
 For instance, how can a grocery store support dignified and justly compensated rural farm labor while making the fruits of that labor accessible to our low-income urban neighbors?
 This and similar challenges abound, but we are committed to our vision of a just and sustainable local foodshed, which we maintain is possible.